SOPSLab/Distributed-Multi-Agent-Rollout/README.md

 # Distributed-Multi-Agent-Rollout
-Improved implementation of the DRL repo.
+Implementation of the improved DRL algorithm with provable sequential improvement wrt Greedy.